florianzhegrovahm/pokemon_music_player/README.md

-# Dum - Flutter Music Player App
+# pokemon_music_player - Flutter Music Player App

-Dum is a sleek and intuitive music player application built with Flutter, designed to provide a seamless and enjoyable music listening experience.
-Whether you're a casual listener or a music enthusiast, Dum offers a feature-rich environment for managing and playing your favorite tunes.
+pokemon_music_player is a sleek and intuitive music player application built with Flutter, designed to provide a seamless and enjoyable music listening experience.
+Whether you're a casual listener or a music enthusiast, pokemon_music_player offers a feature-rich environment for managing and playing your favorite tunes.

 ## [View Video](https://youtu.be/_7CHcLhRh6E)